monalisaRenaissance/monalisa/_sources/tutorial_3.rst.txt

     This list of trajectories contains in average 15% of the 256 original lines, still with 512 points each.
 It is obviously not fully sampled for a FoV of `600 mm`.
 This different trajectories (one for each frame) will be called *trajectory bins*.

     We will often use the word *bin* to designate a pack of data that belongs to one image frame among other.
-The data lst `y` is also made of several *data bins*, one for each frame.
+The data list `y` is also made of several *data bins*, one for each frame.
+Since each bin (trejectory bin or data bin ...) can have a different size, we use cell-arrays to store a list that is made of different bin.
+That is why `t` and `y` are cell arrays.
+The list of volume elements `ve` is also a cell-array for the same reason.

 2. **Resizing** `C` **, computing** `ve` **and permuting** `y`